careers-forensic-accountant-990x358

 Career Outlook for Forensic Accountants

 The future looks promising for forensic accountants, with a steady outlook for career growth projected in the coming decade.
-According to the U.S. Bureau of Labor Statistics (BLS), growth in the accounting and auditing career is expected to be 7 percent from 2020 to 2030.
-In 2021, there were nearly 1.4 million accountant jobs, and the projected growth could add 96,000 new positions across the country.
+According to the U.S. Bureau of Labor Statistics (BLS 2024), growth in the accounting and auditing career is expected to be 6 percent from 2023 to 2033.
+In 2024, there were over 1.5 million accountant jobs, and the projected growth could add 91,400 new positions nationwide.

 The Association of Certified Fraud Examiners (ACFE) offers help for those looking at forensic accounting career paths.
 In addition, organizations such as the National Association of Forensic Accountants (NAFA) offer training and certification for those entering the field.
 Both organizations offer training opportunities that can lead to better job opportunities for skilled and certified professionals.